-This microwave Caramel Candy recipe makes soft, melt-in-your-mouth caramels that everyone loves!
-Made with only 5 ingredients, they are a family tradition.
+This microwave caramel candy recipe makes soft, chewy caramels everyone loves!
+You can make these homemade caramels with only 5 ingredients!

 Everyone has their favorite treats that they like to make every year during the holidays.
 One of our family’s favorites is caramels.
 My mom has been making them for as long as I can remember.

-I first learned out to make them when I was in middle school when I had to choose a topic for a demonstration speech.
-After the presentation was over, I passed out samples and it was a huge success!
-These caramels are great because they only require a few ingredients and you make them in the microwave.
+I first learned how to make them when I was in middle school when I had to choose a topic for a demonstration speech.
+After the presentation was over, I passed out samples.
+They were a huge success, and I’ve been making them ever since!

 How To Make Caramels In The Microwave